yashdavkhar7020/yashdavkhar7020/README.md

 ### 🚀 About Me
 - 💻 **Collaborating**: Hackathons, Challenges, and Open Source Projects
-- 🤝 **Looking for Opportunities**: Remote work, Internships, or Freelancing gigs
+- 🤝 **Looking for Opportunities**: In Data Science and AI
-- 🧠 **Ask Me About**: DATA SCIENCE AND ANALYSIS, WEB AND APP DEV, ML, CLOUD, DOCKER, DEPLOYMENT
+- 🧠 **Ask Me About**: DATA SCIENCE AND ANALYSIS, ML, CLOUD, DOCKER, DEPLOYMENT
 - 📬 **Reach Me**: yashdavkhar10@gmail.com